 In the following article, we shall learn all there is about the Desktop.ini file.
-Surprisingly, not many users are aware about this issue which usually arises with the Window users.
-Not just this, but many other files are present about which users have no knowledge whatsoever, and this is because the lack of functionality or appearance of these files.
+Surprisingly, not many users are aware of this issue which usually arises with the Windows users.
+Not just this, but many other files are present about which users do not know whatsoever, and this is because they lack the functionality or appearance of these files.
 These are not files you will see every day on your desktop or application, but when you do, rest assured, they’ll cause you a lot of trouble by not allowing you to complete your tasks easily.
-Therefore, we help our users understand about the Desktop.ini file in the following article.
+Therefore, we help our users understand the Desktop.ini file in the following article.

-The first question we shall address in the article is what is the Desktop.ini file really all about?
-This is because it makes no point to proceed with the understanding of Desktop.ini file virus without garnering the basic knowledge around it.
+The first question we shall address in the article is what is the Desktop.ini file all about?
+This is because it makes no point to proceed with the understanding of the Desktop.ini file virus without garnering the basic knowledge around it.
 To begin with, the desktop.ini files are created automatically within our computer systems.
-Similar to the thumbs.db files, they are generated automatically, but unlike them, they aren’t hidden by default, and therefore, users have to exercise the ‘show hidden files’ option that occurs below the ‘Folder Options’ in order to access these files.
+Similar to the thumbs.DB files are generated automatically, but unlike them, they aren’t hidden by default, and therefore, users have to exercise the ‘show hidden files’ option that occurs below the ‘Folder Options’ to access these files.
 However, if the file is removed due to some reason, it will get automatically re-created once the folder has been re-opened.

 Users are always surprised when they see two desktop.ini files appearing out of nowhere.
 However, it is quite normal for two desktop.ini files being created; this is because one file caters to the administrator account while the other file caters to the local user account.